Skip to main content

 This systems-level analysis reframes the debate.
 The question transitions from “Is the program voluntary?” to “Is the program physiologically sound and psychologically safe?”
 True wellness initiatives should be built on a foundation of autonomy and informed consent, providing resources that empower individuals to work with their unique physiology.

 They would prioritize reducing workplace stressors over adding new ones.
-Any program that fails to acknowledge the intricate, bidirectional relationship between the mind and the body, between psychological perception and endocrine function, fails the fundamental test of being to promote health.
+Any program that fails to acknowledge the intricate, bidirectional relationship between the mind and the body, between psychological perception and endocrine function, fails the fundamental test of being reasonably designed to promote health.
 The law, in its own language, provides the tools to hold them to this higher, more biologically-informed standard.

 References